Two weight L^{p} inequalities for fractional vector Riesz transforms and doubling measures: Introduction

 In the presence of the classical Muckenhoupt condition $A_{p}^{\alpha }$, it can be easily shown that the norm inequality is independent of the choice of truncations used - see e.g. \cite{LaSaShUr3} where rough operators are treated in the case $p=2$, but the proofs can be modified.
 We can now state our main theorem.
+Note that the second two parts of the theorem apply to vector Riesz transforms only.

 \begin{theorem} Suppose that $1<p<\infty $, that $\sigma $ and $\omega $ are locally finite positive Borel measures on $\mathbb{R}^{n}$, and that $ T^{\lambda }$ is a smooth $\lambda $-fractional singular integral operator on $\mathbb{R}^{n}$.
 Denote by $\mathfrak{N}_{T^{\lambda },p}\left( \sigma ,\omega \right) $ the smallest constant $C$ in the two weight norm inequality